Prizes

 Beleura

-• Musicians or groups can apply for this Prize in their own right or be nominated by an agent or private individuals.
+• Individual artists or groups can apply for this Prize in their own right or be nominated by an agent or private individuals.

-• Entrants MUST be a Victorian professional musician or group (performers or composer), an Australian citizen or permanent resident and a resident of the State of Victoria.
+• Entrants MUST be a Victorian sculptor, an Australian citizen or permanent resident and a resident of the State of Victoria.

 • All members of a group entry must be an Australian citizen or permanent resident and a resident of the State of Victoria.

-• The finalists in this category will be eligible for the Civic Choice Award 2025 – voting will open on this website on September 4.
+• The four selected finalists will be eligible for the Civic Choice Award 2026 – voting will open on this website on 16 September, with the winner announce don this website on November 16.

 • Where an entry is by nomination, a commendation of the entrant must be provided by the nominator.